Are you accepting new clients?

 Do you take insurance?
 What are your fees?

-Check out my page on insurance and fees.
+Check out our page on insurance and fees.

 How long does therapy last?

 This depends.
 Our goal is to help you get better as soon as I can, but everyone is different.
 Sometimes people benefit greatly from just one consultation appointment, and other people might need several months or more.
 Generally, people start with weekly therapy, and then gradually space appointments out as they start feeling better.
 Sometimes people might feel better and then come back for a “booster session” or two later.